Paraspolit/Applying-filters-to-SQL-queries/README.md

 The username of the seventh result is tmitchel.

-Conclusion
+## Conclusion

 The objective of this project was to apply SQL querying skills to investigate a recent security incident by filtering and analyzing login data stored in a MariaDB database.

-The tasks involved retrieving specific records based on date, time, and event ID criteria using various SQL operators and functions.
-By completing these tasks, I demonstrated my skills in data filtering, date and time handling, range queries, and an overall ability to handle real-world data-related workloads pertinent to a cybersecurity analyst's job.
+Throughout the investigation, I used SQL to:
+- Retrieve login attempts based on specific dates and time ranges
+- Filter logins before business hours to identify unusual access
+- Analyze login attempts based on event ID ranges
+- Practice advanced filtering using operators like `BETWEEN`, `>=`, and `TIME()`

+This hands-on experience highlights my ability to handle real-world data analysis in a cybersecurity context.
+It also demonstrates my comfort working with MariaDB, SQL syntax, and investigative thinking needed for identifying threats.